-Please have at least two shakedown campouts with as much hiking as possible prior to your trek.
-Test your equipment and make sure the group can work together.
+Please have at least two shakedown campouts and as much kayaking as possible prior to your trek.
+Kayaking merit badge is the minimum skill.
+If possible, rent a sea kayak for a weekend.
 Establish a duty roster and practice low impact camping.
 Complete an evaluation of what worked and what didn't work and what needs to be improved prior to your arrival at YHAO.